Chart Color Schemes

 Stawell has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region.
-Key projects include Western Highway Upgrade from Ararat to Stawell, Melbourne to Adelaide Freight Rail Improvements, VNI West - Victorian Section, and Victorian Renewable Energy Zones.
-Relevant projects are detailed below.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to affect this region.
+Key projects include Western Highway Upgrade from Ararat to Stawell, Melbourne-Adelaide Freight Rail Improvements, VNI West - Victorian Section, and Victorian Renewable Energy Zones.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.